Lotte Hahm: After the war

 Immediately after the end of the war, Hahm began to become active again in 1945 together with Käthe Reinhardt.
 They tried to organize lesbian balls in the "Magic Flute"; later they moved to Oranienstraße 162.
 In the same year Hahm and Reinhardt opened a bar for lesbian women near the Alexanderplatz, the name and exact location of which is unknown.
 The bar existed from 1945 to 1947 for about one and a half years and was the first lesbian restaurant in East Berlin.
 Hahm was involved in the 1958 refoundation of the Bund für Menschenrecht, which failed.

-Hahm and Fleischmann separated at the end of the 1950s at the latest.
+Hahm and Fleischmann had separated by the end of the 1950s.
 In the 1960s, Fleischmann was asked whether she would agree to an official tribute to Lotte Hahm for her support during the Nazi era.
 Fleischmann denied this request; her reason was that she felt abandoned.
 In 1967 Fleischmann died in Berlin-Schöneberg.
 Hahm died in August of the same year in Berlin-Wannsee.